Whoop raises $55 million to improve athletic performance with wearables and analytics

 Whoop has been built purely to track physiological metrics, such as heart-rate variability (HRV), resting heart rate (RHR), and sleep performance.
 It crunches this data to calculate levels of fatigue and stress on the body, allowing the athlete to optimize their training schedule and sleep and to track how their body is evolving and improving over time time.
 HRV, for example, measures the variation in time between each heart beat, and mapped against physical performance it can help determine optimal training loads.

-Underpinning all of this is machine learning smarts that power much of its physiological algorithms.
+Underpinning all of this is machine learning smarts that power its physiological algorithms.
 “We’ve collected data on tens of millions of sleeps and workouts using machine learning together with physiologically-inspired models, enabling us to provide personalized predictions and insights,” Whoop cofounder and chief technology officer (CTO) John Capodilupo told VentureBeat.

 While Whoop’s wearable and analysis software is used by professional athletes such as sports teams in the National Basketball Association (NBA) and Major League Baseball (MLB), the company also offers a consumer-focused product.
 Rather than selling the hardware outright, however, Whoop packages it as a membership service starting at $30 per month, with a minimum six-month commitment.